twplatformlabs/circleci-executor-builder/README.md

 See release notes for detailed version information.

 See the psk [circleci-remote-docker](https://github.com/ThoughtWorks-DPS/circleci-remote-docker) image repository for details image signing and sbom verification used by all twdps PSK executor images.

+_Note.
+With release version 8.0.0 teh conftest tool and CIS Docker Benchmark scanning is removed._